 Step 1: Write the following formula in any desired cell.

-Comparing the formula to syntax, C5 is reference, 0 is rows, COUNT(C5:K5)-1 is cols.
+Comparing the formula to syntax, C5 is reference, 0 is rows, and COUNT(C5:K5)-1 is cols.
 The OFFSET portion of the formula fetches the rightmost weight value to deduct from the initial one.

 Step 2: After pressing ENTER, you’ll get the overall percentage weight loss considering the rightmost value as the latest weight value.